eminsenay/IremEczOtomasyonu/README.md

 ### CustomerListWindow

 "Satış Ekranı" search window uses this window.
 Selected customer should be also selected at the "satış ekranı" but it is ignored.
+See the comment at BL\ModelAdd\ProductSale.cs for more information about this problem.

 ### IncomingExpirationsWindow